agreatfool/openai-speech-chat/README.md

 Input "log" to list and select the log type.
 Input "temperature" to edit the AI temperature [0.1 - 1.0, e.g 0.2~0.8].Input "status" to show current cli app status.
 Input "speak" to speak last chat answer.
-Input "history" to show all the chat history till now.
+Input "reprint" to print readable QA history of current session in console.Input "session" to show all the detailed (req + res) chat history of current session.
+Input "historyList" to list all the available histories in vault.
+Input "historyLoad" to list and select the history into current session from vault.
 Input "reset" to clear all existing historical histories, like starting a new session.
-Input "save" to save chat history to "~/Downloads".
+Input "save" to save chat history to vault.
 Input "limit" to fetch latest API limit status from OpenAI.
+Input "confirm" to list and select the confirm type.
 Input "help" to print this help message.
 Input "exit" to exit app.